 Friday 24th June:

 I have this feeling of euphoria when I think of having a smoke.
-Then feel really low and flat because I don't smoke anymore.
-I had 40 smokes a day at an average of 5 minutes per smoke.
+Then feel really low and flat because I remember I don't smoke anymore.
+I used to have 40 smokes a day at an average of 5 minutes per smoke.
 That is 200 minutes a day.
 3 hrs and 20 minutes.
 Holy crap.
 What a lot of time.

 Sat 25th June: